RatulSaha/presento/README.md

 ##### How do I add customize the template?
+You can change the title, subtitle etc in config/presento-config.tex.
 If you want to add new packages or newcommands, put them in config/custom-command.tex.
-You can change the title, subtitle etc in config/presento-config.tex.
+An example of `\usepackage{textpos}` etc are already present (but not compulsory for the basic template).

-However, if you want to _change_ the template, feel free to change config/presento.sty.
+However, if you want to _change_ the template, feel free to modify config/presento.sty.
 Be brave!

 ##### While using `\framepic`, why is the image not shown in full screen?